dddjef/pulse/README.rst

 # create a new resource, a shot animation

 >>> shot_anim_work = shot_anim.checkout()
-# check out the resource in the user sandbox
+# check out the resource in the user work space

 >>> shot_anim_work.add_input(prj.get_resource("Joe", "rig").get_commit("last").get_product("proxy_rig"))
-# add the last Joe's proxy rig to this shot (download it to user cache if needed)
+# add the last Joe's proxy rig to this shot (download it to user space if needed)

 >>> shot_anim_work.create_product("alembic")
 # create a product folder to receive an alembic export